opn-ooo/opn-th-server-side-challenge/README.md

 ## 2. Database
 Design a database contains tables that support bellowing requirements.

+#### Requirements
+- As a store owner, I'd like to save customer information, so I can track age, gender and location for analysis purpose.
+- As a store owner, I'd like to have a list of products, so my customers can browse and discover my collections.
+  - Each product can be listed in categories.
+  - Each product has different and multiple variation which can be color, size or anything.
+- As a store owner, I would like my customers to be able to add items to cart, so they can process to check out.

+#### Notes
+- Your design can be detailed as much as you want.
+- Any format of the design are acceptable, example: TXT, MD, SQL, JSON or any visual diagram as long as you can explain.

 ## 3. Coding
 Write a service called `Cart` which serve usage listed below.